zikula/core/src/docs/en/dev/authentication_module_api.rst

 In addition to the `authenticateUser()` method, the API defines several other methods that must be implemented.
 Each is fully documented below.
-The [OpenID module](http://code.zikula.org/openid) serves as an example implementation of an authentication module.
-It provides authentication methods for OpenID, Google Federated Login (including "regular" Google Accounts and Google Apps Accounts), VeriSign&trade; SeatBelt, and several other providers that offer some flavor of the OpenID protocol.
+The [OpenID module](http://github.com/zikula-modules/OpenID) serves as an example implementation of an authentication module.
+It provides authentication methods for OpenID, Google Federated Login (including "regular" Google Accounts and Google Apps Accounts), VeriSign&trade; and several other providers that offer some flavor of the OpenID protocol.
 This example module is fully documented, and can be used as a template for creating your own custom authentication module.